davmacario/davmacario/README.md

 - 🌱 Lately, I have been learning about Docker and Linux
 - 🎸 Student by day, bass player by night

-🔍👨🏻‍💻 I'm currently looking for jobs in software engineering (ML/AI, DevOps) ~ Here is my [resume](https://drive.google.com/file/d/1j6ik0jpvADijj3FMW2etlhWwS1-kWtAh/view?usp=sharing)
+🔍👨🏻‍💻 I'm currently looking for jobs in software engineering (ML/AI, DevOps) ~ here is my [resume](https://drive.google.com/file/d/1j6ik0jpvADijj3FMW2etlhWwS1-kWtAh/view?usp=sharing)!

 Here are some of my projects! ⬇️